bueler/stokes-extrude/README.md

     se.mixed_TaylorHood()
     se.viscosity_constant(1.0)
     se.body_force(Constant((1.0, -1.0)))
-    se.dirichlet((1,2,'bottom'), Constant((0.0,0.0)))
+    se.dirichlet(('bottom',), Constant((0.0,0.0)))
     params = SolverParams['newton']
     params.update(SolverParams['mumps'])
     u, p = se.solve(par=params)
     se.savesolution('result.pvd')

 This creates a 10 x 4 2D mesh of quadrilaterals, with P2 x P1 stable elements, over a unit square.
-The Stokes problem is linear, with viscosity one.
+The Stokes problem is linear, with constant viscosity one.
 The base has zero Dirichlet (u=0) conditions but otherwise the sides are stress free.
 The body force pushes rightward and downward.
-One might regard this as a model of a viscous block stuck to a 45 degree slope.
+One might regard this as a model of a viscous block glued to a 45 degree slope.

 ## first run